livepeer/subgraph/README.md

-We use [Handlebars](https://github.com/wycats/handlebars.js/) to compile a [template subgraph](./subgraph.template.yaml) and add the parameters specific to each network (arbitrum-one and arbitrum-rinkeby).
+We use [Handlebars](https://github.com/wycats/handlebars.js/) to compile a [template subgraph](./subgraph.template.yaml) and add the parameters specific to each network (arbitrum-one and arbitrum-goerli).
 The network can be changed via the `NETWORK_NAME` environment variable or directly by choosing a different "prepare" script.
 See [package.json](./package.json) for all options.